The San Diego ZooJanuary 19, 2022

 You can purchase San Diego Zoo tickets online in advance and save 5%, or at the front entrance (for full price) when you arrive.

-Admission includes the Guided Bus Tour, Kangaroo Express Bus, Skyfari aerial tram, and all regularly scheduled shows.
+Admission includes the Guided Bus Tour, Kangaroo Express Bus, Skyfari aerial tram, all regularly shows and exhibits.

 Includes one visit to the San Diego Zoo and one visit to the San Diego Zoo Safari Park -or- two visits to the San Diego Zoo -or- two visits to the San Diego Zoo Safari Park.